DHRUVCHARNE/DHRUVCHARNE.github.io/README.md

 ## Featured Projects

-*Highlight 3-5 of your best projects here.
-Example format:*

 ### Speedrun Ethereum Tokenization Challenge
 **Description:** This project demonstrates a complete ERC-721 NFT Tokenization flow — from smart contract deployment on the Sepolia Testnet to an interactive Next.js + Vercel frontend for minting and viewing NFTs.